pftq/GrokBot/README.md

 https://github.com/user-attachments/assets/7bbf93ae-9a15-4f37-bfd1-0443f91cdcaa

 # Summary
-This Windows script will let Grok 4 (or ChatGPT 5) roam freely on your desktop, controlling your mouse and keyboard (even without your input).
+This Windows script will let Grok (or ChatGPT) roam freely on your desktop, controlling your mouse and keyboard (even without your input).
 You can ask it to do pretty much anything, and it'll at least try (but it is able to one-shot opening programs, typing into fields, doing system commands, etc).
 Grok will also retain its memories even if you close and reopen it!

 The limitation right now is that these AIs are very slow (video has the wait times truncated).
 This should hopefully improve over time.
-Grok-4-fast is already several times faster than Grok 4 and has been included from GrokBot1.2 onwards.
+Grok-4-1-fast is already several times faster than Grok 4, and this script also supports ChatGPT 5.1.

 Despite the name, the script works with both Grok and ChatGPT and will automatically switch depending on the API Key (it was originally made for Grok before I realized they had the same API structure).
 If you want a specific model, you can specify that (and other settings) in the settings.ini